Certificate of Deposit

 Detailed Explanation:

-Certificates of deposit are included in M2, but not M1, when measuring the money supply.
-This is because CDs are not quite as liquid as cash or demand deposits (money in checking accounts) because there is a penalty for early withdrawal.
+Certificates of deposit are part of M2 but not M1 when measuring the money supply.
+This distinction is due to CDs being less liquid than cash or demand deposits (money in checking accounts) because of penalties associated with early withdrawal.

 Dig Deeper With These Free Lessons: